cosparks/event_wizard/README.md

 - I want the software to tally expenses and compute projected revenue for a concert
 - I want to edit events: change dates or any other information stored in an event
 - I want to be able to save my shows so I can come back and edit them at a later time

+Phase 4: Task 2
+EventDate class is now robust.
+Any method in this class involved with setting or modifying a date will now throw DateFormatException if any of the new date values are invalid (if user tries to set the month value to 13 or day to 0 etc..).
+This is achieved using the method verifyDateValues in the EventDate class.